-Any device which can be used for communication has to be switched off and not visible.
+Any device which can be used for communication has to be switched off, out of sight and stored securely in a pupils' bag.
+Mobile devices cannot be carried on a pupils' person.

 Mobile devices cannot be used inside the school buildings at any time, with the exception of the restaurant before school.